aquinn23/Final-Project-First-Draft/README.md

-# Final Term Project Ledgar
+# Final Term Project Ledgar Quinn

 BioGRID created a themed curation project in respones to COVID-19.
 The purpse of this is to aid global researchers and create new therapeutic approaches while highlighting the importance of open access.
 BioGRID also hosts diverse datasets related to gene/protein, phenotype, and cell line.